cooper-ross/twine/README.md

   - `upper(string)`: Convert string to uppercase
   - `lower(string)`: Convert string to lowercase
   - `includes(haystack, needle)`: Check if haystack contains needle (returns 1.0 or 0.0)
+  - `replace(haystack, old, new)`: Replace first occurrence of old with new in haystack
   - **Math Functions**:
     - `abs(x)`: Absolute value
     - `round(x, [decimals])`: Round to nearest integer or decimal place